machanism-org/machai/genai-client/src/site/markdown/index.md

 ### OpenAI

 `OpenAIProvider` is the primary production-ready provider in this module.
-It adapts the OpenAI Java SDK Responses API to the MachAI `Genai` contract and supports prompt submission, optional system instructions, file references, locally registered tools, embedding generation, timeout handling, input logging, response parsing, function-tool execution, and OpenAI token accounting mapped to MachAI usage metrics.
+It adapts the OpenAI Java SDK Responses API to the MachAI `Genai` contract and supports prompt submission, optional system instructions, file inputs, locally registered function tools, optional built-in web search, MCP server tools, embedding generation, timeout handling, input logging, response parsing, iterative function-tool execution, and OpenAI token accounting mapped to MachAI usage metrics.

 Configuration values are read from the `Configurator` passed to `init(...)`.